 Avery Hart for NJ Assembly, District 26

-WE NEED ACTION, NOT MORE TALK and BACKROOM DEALING
+NJ NEEDS ACTION, NOT MORE TALK and BACKROOM DEALS

 Our Seniors deserve to have quality home care services which can be improved through better home health care worker training and compensation.

-Property Tax Reform means taking a fresh look at the way we pay for schools.
-Our schools are currently funded by towns, and since NJ has 655 towns (California has 303), the result is that we have over 600 School Superintendents for just 2,500 schools!
+Reforming NJ Property Taxes should be JOB #1 for every NJ representative.
+That means taking a fresh look at the way we fund NJ schools.
+Currently, our schools are funded by local towns.
+However, this is a problem, since NJ has 655 towns (California has 303).
+NJ has over 600 School Superintendents for just 2,500 schools!
 No wonder we have the highest property taxes in the US!
-Just think, if we organized our school systems by county, we would need just 21 school superintendents.
-Just that change, would free nearly $100 million dollars for tax relief.
-Every school would still have a principal, and each town, a Board of Education, just as before.
+If we organized our school system by county, taxpayers would need to pay 21 school superintendents.
+Redundant school administrators could be gradually phased out through attrition and/or reassigned to where they are truly needed.
+Each NJ school would still have a principal, each town, a Board of Education - and the state would gain about $100 million tax dollars by this single change.
+Our current assembly members have taken no action to reform property taxes.

-Environment Protecting air, water and land is essential for prosperity state.
-I don't believe that allowing the Pilgrim Oil Pipeline will bring anything but potential oil spills.
-But our district's current representatives, abstained when they had a chance to vote against this potential disaster.
-They have also voted to weaken the Highlands water protection Law by allowing more development of sensitive watershed lands.
-(Watersheds are the land that produce water in underground aquifers.)
+Protecting the natural environment in NJ is essential for our quality of life and prosperity.
+The proposed Pilgrim Oil Pipeline will not bring NJ anything but potential oil spills.
+But my opponents abstained when they had a chance to vote against potential disaster.
+They have also voted to weaken the Highlands clean water protection law by allowing more development on sensitive watershed lands.
+(Watersheds are areas that produce water in underground aquifers.)
 I will be a reliable vote and advocate for what remains of New Jersey natural lands.